Sirajuddin Ajmal

-Sirajuddin Ajmal is an Indian politician and was a member of parliament of the 16th Lok Sabha from Barpeta (Lok Sabha constituency), Assam.
-He won the 2014 Indian general election being an All India United Democratic Front candidate.
+Sirajuddin Ajmal (born 21 February 1958) is an Indian politician of All India United Democratic Front who is serving as the Member of the Assam Legislative Assembly representing Jamunamukh constituency since 2021 and from 2006 to 2014.
+He has also served as the Member of the Parliament, Lok Sabha from the Barpeta Lok Sabha constituency from 2014 to 2019.
+His brother, Badruddin Ajmal is also the Member of the Lok Sabha.

 Biography

 Ajmal was born on 21 February 1958 to a Bengali Muslim family from Hojai in central Assam.
 His family traces their origins to the Sylhet district of eastern Bengal.
 He is the son of Haji Ajmal Ali, a rice farmer who moved to Mumbai in 1950 to try to succeed in the perfume industry using the oud plant.
 After the opening of the first store in the 1960s, the Ajmal perfume brand quickly grew to become a large brand in the Middle East.

 Career

-He is one of the Director of Ajmal Foundation (NGO) which is actively involved in Social Welfare Activities in the state of Assam, India.
+He is one of the directors of Ajmal Foundation (NGO) which is actively involved in social welfare activities in the state of Assam, India.
 The major activities of Ajmal Foundation are: